History of Strensham services

 In 2002 Roadchef demolished this building and replaced it with a new, airy, glass, cuboid building, a common design from them at the time.
 The new building was in the site of the old car park and vice-versa.

-The original plan for the new southbound services included a mini-roundabout at the entrance to the car park, but this was changed as it would involve traffic coming up the slip road to give way to people leaving the car park, potentially causing queues back on to the motorway.
-Instead in 2015 the layout was changed to have two lanes enter the car park and run parallel, a very unusual setup.
+The original plan for the new southbound services included a mini-roundabout at the entrance to the car park, but this was changed in case it caused queues.
+Managing the high volumes of traffic that enter Strensham has proven to be a challenge, and in 2015 an unusual road layout was created where two parallel lanes flow into the car park together.

-In 2005 there were plans to build a hotel at the northern edge of the southbound services, but this was rejected, partially because the services were already struggling to keep up with demand.
-Instead, the area was used as an overflow car park, trying to squeeze as much capacity out of what's available as possible.
+There was a plan to build a hotel at the northern edge of the southbound service area in 2005, but this was rejected, partially because the service area was already struggling to keep up with demand.
+Instead, that area was used as an overflow car park, trying to squeeze as much capacity out of what's available as possible.

-The acquisition was a wise one, as it went on to become Roadchef's busiest and most profitable site.
-In 2010, a traffic count revealed the southbound services were significantly busier than the northbound ones, attracting approximately 3% more traffic.
-This probably followed the 2008 refurbishment, which cost £1.6million.
+In 2010, a traffic count revealed the southbound service area was significantly busier than the northbound one, attracting approximately 3% more traffic.
+This probably followed the 2008 refurbishment, which was an investment that had cost £1.6million.

-In 2003, a Costa Drive Thru was trialled on the northbound side claiming to be the 'first drive thru providing just coffee'.
+A Costa Drive Thru was trialled on the northbound side in 2003, which claimed to be the 'first drive thru providing just coffee'.

-In 2016, the trial brand arrangement was moved around for the first time.
-Hot Food Company became a large Fresh Food Café.
-However, Soho Coffee was removed from both sides.
+This trial brand arrangement was moved around for the first time in 2016.
+Hot Food Company became a large Fresh Food Café, and Soho Coffee was removed from both sides.

 The northbound petrol station was operated directly by Roadchef, but it was sold to Euro Garages in early 2018.
 Even under Roadchef ownership, it was unusual in that it advertised a Roadchef-operated Subway and JJ Beano's, with fuel provided under the Texaco and Star Market names.
 With Euro Garages it is now branded BP, with the Subway and a SPAR that competes with the one in the main shop.
 Following the coronavirus lockdown in 2020, the Subway store permanently closed.
 It was later replaced with a large Rollover counter.

-In January 2020, the Boots store here closed following an unsuccessful return to the motorway network.
+The Boots store closed in January 2020 following an unsuccessful return to the motorway network.
 This was later replaced with some contactless Costa Express machines.

-Prezzybox also opened a store on the southbound side around a similar time, with what is their only physical store.
-This later closed in summer 2022 owing to rising product costs and low trade.
+Prezzybox opened a store on the southbound side around a similar time, with what was their only physical store.
+This closed in summer 2022 owing to rising product costs and low trade.

-In August 2022, the southbound Phone Tech store was relocated from next to the toilets to the former Boots unit to make way for a new Changing Places toilet.
+The southbound Phone Tech store was relocated from next to the toilets to the former Boots unit in August 2022, to make way for a new Changing Places toilet.
 The contactless Costa Express machines were also relocated around the corner next to the Costa kiosk.